morpho-association/morpho-snippets/README.md

 ### Testing with [Foundry](https://github.com/foundry-rs/foundry) 🔨

-Tests are run against a fork of real networks, which allows us to interact directly with liquidity pools of AaveV3.
-Note that you need to have an RPC provider that have access to Ethereum or Avalanche.
+Tests are run against a fork of real networks, which allows us to interact directly with liquidity pools of Aave V3.
+Note that you need to have an RPC provider that have access to Ethereum.

-You can run the test by running the command : forge test
+You can run the test by running the command: forge test

 ## Questions & Feedback

-For any question or feedback you can send an email to [merlin@morpho.xyz].
+For any question or feedback you can send an email to [merlin@morpho.xyz](mailto:merlin@morpho.xyz).

 ---